Three Essential Components of a Financial Analysis

 - Cash from operations refers to all cash flows regarding business operations.
 Operating activities can include production, sales, delivery of a business’s product, and payments from customers.
 It can also include purchasing materials, inventory costs, advertising, and shipping.

 - Cash from investing arises from actions where money is being put into something with the expectation of a gain over a long period of time.
-Investing activities include purchases or sales of assets, loans made to suppliers, loans received from customers, and payments related to mergers or acquisitions.

 - Cash from financing results from borrowing, repaying, or raising money for the business.
-Financing activities include the inflow of cash from investors and other activities that affect liabilities and equity of a company.

 These three sections highlight a company’s sources of cash and how that cash is being used.
 Many investors consider the cash flow statement to be the most important indicator of a business’s performance.